TexteaInc/funix-doc/Reference.md

   * If the widget type is "markdown" or "html", then the value is a Markdown- or HTML-syntax string.
   * If the widget type is "divider", then the value is the text to be displayed on the divider.
 When the text is an empty string, then nothing is displayed.

-Optionally, the per-cell dictionary can contain an entry of the string key `width` and the value being an integer.
+Optionally, the per-cell dictionary can contain an entry of the string key `width` and the value being a `float`.
 The value specifies the number of columns, as defined in [MUI's Grid](https://mui.com/material-ui/react-grid/), the cell occupies.
 The default value is 1.

 Note that widgets not covered in `input_layout` or `output_layout` will be displayed in the default order and after those covered in `input_layout` and `output_layout`.